VSadov/VSadov.github.io/_posts/2017-01-28-tuples_names.md

 }
 ```

-As explained in [earlier post]({% post_url 2017-01-16-tuples_valuetuple %}), ValueTuple types that matches a tuple pattern are promoted into tuple types during metadata import.
+As explained in [earlier post]({% post_url 2017-01-16-tuples_valuetuple %}), ValueTuple types that match a tuple pattern are promoted into corresponding tuple types during metadata import.
 In addition to that, the element names are "rehydrated" from a TupleElementNames attribute, if one is specified for the given part of a member signature.

 Note that in terms of cross-language interoperability, understanding `TupleElementNames` attribute or the tuple encoding pattern is optional.
-If the consuming language does not care about element names (like F#) it can ignore the attribute and just see the signature with "nameless" tuples.
-If the consuming language does not understand tuples at all (like C#6) it can still interoperate by using ValueTuple types.
+If the consuming language does not care about element names (like F#), it can ignore the attribute and just see the signature with "nameless" tuples.
+If the consuming language does not understand tuples at all (like C#6), it can still interoperate by using ValueTuple structs.

 **Compile time propagation of tuple types**

 Note that compile time propagation of the tuple types can go quite far, including through the generic type inference.
 At compile time the tuple types are "real types".

-Example of a tuple type with element names propagated through several level of type inference.
+Example of a tuple type with element names propagated through several level of type inference:

 ```cs
 static void Main(string[] args)